 - Use date range filter to narrow down to a specific time period

-- Filter by HTTP method to see only POST requests, GET requests, etc.
+- Filter by event type to see only specific webhook events

-- Filter by status code to focus on errors or successful requests
+- Filter by status code to focus on errors or successful deliveries

 - Combine filters for more precise searches